spkware/vvasp/README.md

 # vvasp
-Volume Visualization and Stereotaxic Planning
+Volume Visualization and Stereotaxic Planning (pronounced wasp 🐝)

 To install in develop mode run ``pip install -e .`` from the repository folder.